searleser97/cpbooster/README.md

 Run `cpb <command> --help` to show help for an specific command.

 Commands:
-  cpb serve              Run cpbooster as server for competitive companion
+  cpb clone              Run cpbooster as server for competitive companion
                          plugin.
   cpb test <filePath>    Test your code against one or all (default) available
                          test cases.
 Run `cpb test --help` to see more usage